Scifabric/pybossa.github.io/blog/_posts/2014-06-05-crowdsourcing-the-bronze-age.md

 # What are you waiting for?

 Since going live in April, *Micropasts* has already proved to be hugely popular.
 It currently has six projects running, some of which are nearing completion.
-So if you’ve ever dreamed of following in the foot steps of Indiana Jones or Lara Croft, here’s your chance...
+So if you’ve ever dreamed of following in the foot steps of Indiana Jones, here’s your chance...

 [Micropasts.org](http://micropasts.org)